 What Netflix libraries

 Nord and Express are both services that come highly recommended by consumers who like to unblock Netflix US (which is still the most popular Netflix catalog).
-However, as our StreamCatcher tool proves, there are plenty of reasons to unblock other international Netflix catalogs too.
+However, there are plenty of reasons to unblock other international Netflix catalogs too.

 With ExpressVPN, users are able to unblock 24 Netflix catalogs in total.
 With NordVPN, users can access 13.
 While both are impressive, this does give Express the slight lead.
 Check out our page on how to unblock regional Netflix catalouges for more information about this.